Symphony-Concerto (Prokofiev): Music

 The work is scored for two flutes (second doubling piccolo), two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, cymbals, tambourine, triangle, bass drum, snare drum, celesta, and strings.

 It has a typical performance duration of about 40 minutes and consists of three movements with the following tempo markings:

+The piece is noted for its extreme difficulty due to the length of the concerto, runs, and high positions among many other technical difficulties.
+The end of the concerto requires the cellist to play off the fingerboard, reaching as high as an E7, the extreme upper limit of the cello's range.